zenAndroid/wannabe-schemer/README.md

 ### 1.2.6 Testing for optimality ###

 ### 2.1.4 EXTENDED EXERCISE : INTERVAL ARITHMETIC ###

  This one particularly spooked me, dunno if it was warranted or not

 ### Symbolic differentiation ###

 Which, coincidentally, i am working on at the moment of writing this (2019-04-12 14:58)

 ### Sets as trees ###

 And all of the trees shenanigans

 ### HUFFMAN TREES ###

 Need to see if i can actually, ... you know ... *USE* this thing instead of just implementing encoders/decoders that take/spit out a list of symbols .... :weary:

 In particular, need to pass the encoding function a *string*, not *a list of symbols* because i cant automate that.

 #### YES, USE STRING->SYMBOL ####

 Why didn't i think if that beforehand :sweat_smile:

 ### Data-directed programming ###

 I think I understand the general concept, but I think it's still fuzzy in my mind.

 Might be due to the fact that i didn't do the exercises ...

 ### New types vs New operations ###

-Hmmm, this is some vague bullshit, i understqnd it somewhat but need to revisit
+Hmmm, this is some vague bullshit, i understand it somewhat but need to revisit

-Message-passing vs Data-directed method
+Message-passing vs Data-directed method.

 ### Section 2.5 : Generic operations (YET AGAIN) ###